babylonchain/btc-staker/README.md

 2. If you prefer not to run your own Bitcoin node, you can find an RPC to connect to.
 3. Expected sync times for the BTC node are as follows: Signet takes less than 1 hour, testnet takes a few hours, and mainnet could take a few days.
+4. Ensure that you use a legacy (non-descriptor) wallet, as BTC Staker doesn't currently support descriptor wallets.

 ### Staker daemon (`stakerd`) configuration